When Your Child Has Non-Hodgkin Lymphoma

 NHL is cancer of the lymphatic system.
 The lymphatic system is part of the immune system, which helps the body fight infection.
 The lymphatic system includes:

-Lymph nodes: Small bean-shaped organs that filter lymph and store white blood cells.
+Lymph nodes.
+Small bean-shaped organs that filter lymph and store white blood cells.
 Lymph nodes are grouped together throughout the body.
 Some areas where they are found include the neck, armpit, and groin.
+The lymph nodes may sometimes swell when you have a cold or infection.

-Thymus gland: The thymus gland helps build the immune system in children.
+Thymus.
+The thymus helps build the immune system in young children.
 It produces a type of white blood cell called T-lymphocytes, which fight infection.
-The thymus gland is located underneath the breastbone.
+The thymus is located underneath the breastbone.

 With NHL, cancer cells form in the lymphatic system.
-When the cancer cells group together, they form a tumor.
-The tumor can spread (metastasize) to another part of the body, such as the lungs.
+Lymphocytes begin a period of uncontrolled growth.
+When the cancerous lymphocytes group together in a lymph node or organ, such as the spleen, they form a tumor.
+The tumor can spread, or metastasize, to another part of the body, such as the lungs.
 The presence of cancer cells makes it hard for the body to fight infection and can cause other health problems.

-Children at any age can get NHL, but kids ages 7 to 11 are affected most often.
-NHL is not contagious, meaning your child can’t pass it to another person.
+Children at any age can get NHL, but kids ages 10 to 19 are affected most often.
+NHL is not contagious.
+This means your child can’t pass it to another person.

-NHL occurs when white blood cells grow abnormally (mutate).
+NHL occurs when white blood cells grow abnormally, or mutate.
 What causes this to happen is not fully known.
 If the cells crowd lymph nodes or other areas of the body, they can cause tumors to form.
 Mutations in certain genes may affect the way your child’s cells grow.
-This gene mutation is random and couldn’t have been prevented.
+This gene mutation is often random and couldn’t have been prevented.
 In rare cases, other factors, such as exposure to certain viruses, chemicals, or radiation, play a role.
 But most often, the cause of cancer in children is unknown.

 Your child’s healthcare provider examines your child.
 You will be asked about your child’s health history.
 Your child may also have one or more of the following:

-Blood tests to take a sample of the blood and test it
+Blood tests to take a blood sample and test it.

 Imaging tests to take detailed images of areas inside the body.
-These may include a chest x-ray, MRI, CT scan, and PET scan.
+These may include a chest X-ray, MRI, CT scan, ultrasound, and PET scan.

-Lumbar puncture, also called spinal tap, to take a sample of the fluid that surrounds the spinal cord from the child’s lower back
+Lumbar puncture, also called spinal tap, to take a sample of the fluid around the spinal cord from the child’s lower back.

 Staging is the process that determines the size of the cancer and how much it has spread.
 Most cancers have their own staging system.
-Grading is used to describe how abnormal the cancer cells look when seen through a microscope.
-The more abnormal the cells are, the faster they grow.
-Staging and grading help the healthcare team plan treatment for your child.
-They also help determine the likelihood of cure (prognosis).
-The process used for NHL takes into consideration the following:
+Staging helps the healthcare team plan treatment for your child.
+The staging process used for NHL looks at all of the following:

 Location of the primary tumor